Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 • The Payoff: You can build mega-volume fans (10D-15D) without ever answering the question are lash extensions bad for your eyelashes—because your clients’ natural lashes will remain pristine.

 “Are lash extensions bad for your eyelashes?”
-Only if they are heavy enough to cause damage! ⚖️ The number one cause of traction alopecia is excessive weight on the natural lash.
+Only if they are heavy enough to cause damage! ⚖️ The number one cause of lash stress is excessive weight on the natural lash.
 As this scale test proves, standard “Classic” lashes from competitors can be significantly heavier (0.150mg).
 LASHMAITRE Flat Lashes are engineered with a unique shape to be 40% lighter (only 0.090mg!) while providing the same dramatic impact.
 Choose lighter weight for 100% safer, healthier applications. #LashSafety #FlatLashes #LashHealth #LashScience #LASHMAITRE

 Conclusion: Profit from the Truth